microsoft/testfx/.github/ISSUE_TEMPLATE.md

 ## Environment
 > Please share additional details about the test environment.
+>  - Operating system
-> Operating system, Build version of vstest.console, Package version of MSTest
+>  - Build version of vstest.console
-> framework and adapter
+>  - Package version of MSTest framework and adapter
+>  - Other installed packages and their versions on the test project